205 W 5th Ave

 require local governments adopt shoreline master programs (SMPs) with policies and regulations that

 apply to development near shorelines.

-The Kittitas County SMP was adopted in 1975.
-The City of Ellensburg, City of Cle Elum, and Town of
+The original Kittitas County SMP was adopted in 1975.
+At that time, the City of Ellensburg, City of Cle Elum, and Town of

 The Washington State Legislature provided grant funding through the Washington Department of Ecology